 Contents

-Structural engineers earn between $99,400 and $104,617 nationally.
-Cross a state line, and that number shifts by 20 percent or more.
-PayScale's database of 4,433 salary profiles shows just how much geography reshapes what firms pay and what engineers earn.
+Structural engineers earn between $105,663 and $107,251 nationally, depending on the source.
+Cross a state line, and that number shifts by 20% or more.
+Salary profile data from thousands of structural engineers shows just how much geography reshapes what firms pay and what engineers earn.

 Experience creates equally dramatic swings.
 New graduates start around $55,480 and reach $84,077 after their first project cycles.
 Senior engineers command $91,000 to $120,404, reflecting what firms pay for proven judgment on complex structural systems.